pauleveritt/pauleveritt.github.io/src/productive/debugging/sorted_listings/index.rst

 Sorted Listings
 ===============

-- Add more data, but with a problem in it
+- Add more data, but with a problem in populate

-- Break on exception: everything to this point is dummy, put in real implementation, but have an error

-- Use a loop to randomly generate titles
+- On Flask reload, it fails with NameError

+- Debugger -> View Breakpoints -> Python Exception Breakpoint
+  Any Breakpoint -> Check ``On Raise``

+- Re-run debugger

+- Stops in library code, which sucks

+- Re-open that View Breakpoints, check ``Ignore Library Files``

+- Re-run debugger, stops on the exception

+- Fix bug

+- Set breakpoint on ``v = choice(random_verbs)``

 - Step over (in the loop)

+- Clear breakpoint, click Resume

+- Set breakpoint on ``todo = Todo(title)``

+- Restart debugger

-- Step into (from the view, but goes into random)
+- Step into (goes into __init__)

+    - Step into again

+    - Eventually goes into randint

+    - Step out and close ``random.py``

+- Resume and step into __init__

-- Step Into My Code
+- Now use Step Into My Code, doesn't open

+- Clear the breakpoint

+- Click ``Resume`` in the debugger